Professional wrestling strikes: Crane kick

-A kickboxing-style kick with the shin (generally protected by a shin guard) striking an opponent's face, chest or thighs.
-This move is used in shoot-style environments and by many Japanese wrestlers.
-In WWE, Daniel Bryan popularized the shoot kicks as the Yes!
-Kicks while the crowd would respond with a chant of "Yes!" every time a kick connected.
-The Miz would begin to use this move following his feud with Daniel Bryan, which would be dubbed the It Kicks.
-Shayna Baszler also uses this move.

 Football kick

 Sometimes also referred to as soccer kick.
 The wrestler strikes an opponent sitting on the mat with the foot extended downward vertically from the base of the spine to the back's midsection.
 Used by Katsuyori Shibata as the P.K. (penalty kick).

+Gamengeri

+Abbrived from the original Japanese gamen, meaning "face" and geri, meaning "cut", the wrestler jumps up, not taking a step or hold with the lead foot and kicks the opponent in the side of the head/face.
+The most famous practitioner of the gamengeri is Toshiaki Kawada.
+WWE stars Sonya Deville uses this move, as well as Noam Dar, who calls it the Nova Roller.